assurity/l3/TheHub/README.md

-# Service Innovation Lab - Signboard
+# The Hub - Signboard

 We were tasked to create a digital signboard for the Service Innovation Lab.